apache/carbondata/docs/index/secondary-index-guide.md

 automatically delete all the old segments of SI and creates a new segment with same name as main table compacted segmet and loads data to it.

-### Compacting SI table's individual segment(s) through REBUILD command
+### Compacting SI table's individual segment(s) through REFRESH INDEX command
-Where there are so many small files present in the SI table, then we can use REBUILD command to compact the files within an SI segment to avoid many small files.
+Where there are so many small files present in the SI table, then we can use REFRESH INDEX command to compact the files within an SI segment to avoid many small files.

   ```
-  REBUILD INDEX sales_index
+  REFRESH INDEX sales_index
   ```
 This command merges data files in each segment of SI table.

   ```
-  REBUILD INDEX sales_index WHERE SEGMENT.ID IN(1)
+  REFRESH INDEX sales_index WHERE SEGMENT.ID IN(1)
   ```
 This command merges data files within specified segment of SI table.